Uberrest - a PC build from spare parts

 A desktop without icons.
 Yes, it works great!

-To put the icing on the cake, I purchased and installed two green LEDs to give the case a nifty nighttime look.
-One LED is mounted in the 5.25" drive bay and the other one between the memory banks.
+To put the icing on the cake, I purchased and installed two green LEDs to give the case a

 A PC build from spare parts.